 Call for GPs to be more involved in maternity care

-The care of pregnant women in England is being undermined by the lack of involvement of GPs, experts say.
+The care of pregnant women in England is being undermined by the lack of involvement of GPs, according to the health charity The King's Fund.

 It suggested they should be paid more as an incentive to take on greater responsibility.